 In fact, Target, Wal-Mart and Babies R Us were sued in 2013 due to undisclosed Tris flame retardants in baby mattresses.

-We decided not to use chemical treatments, and instead found a special flame barrier fabric with unique non-toxic fibers that naturally slow flames.
+We decided not to use standard chemical flame retardant treatments, and instead found a special flame barrier fabric with unique non-toxic fibers that naturally slow flames.
 We then got our flame barrier GREENGUARD Gold Certified, which means it meets the health standards for use in environments such as schools and healthcare facilities, to assure our customers that we hold ourselves to the highest safety standards.

-The Top 3 Common Mattress Allergens to Avoid
+Common Mattress Allergens to Avoid

 Although few cases of adverse reactions to latex mattresses have been reported, it’s still worth doing ample research about the levels of proteins and processes used by latex mattress companies.